DocSpring/rails_docker_example/README.md

 echo "body { color: green; }" >> react-webpack-rails-tutorial/client/app/assets/styles/app-variables.scss
 ```

-Then run `./scripts/build_app`.
+Run `./scripts/build_app`.

 You'll see that the `assets:precompile` task is fully cached, but the webpack build is run.

 We're using a multi-stage build, and the assets and webpack stages both inherit from the `npm_rake` stage.
 This means that they can be cached independently and don't depend on each other.